 LittleDog on YouTube

-The Robotics Laboratory
+The Dynamic Robotics Laboratory (DRL)

 at UCSB develops novel methods for both control and analysis

-underactuation and stochasticity are key challenges, particularly:
+underactuation and stochasticity are key challenges we address.

-Katie Byl, Principal Investigator. (link to ECE faculty profile).
+Katie Byl, Principal Investigator.

 .
 NSF CAREER - Robust Bipedal Locomotion

 .
-DARPA M3: Legged Hopping on Rough Terrain
+UCSB: Agile/Robust Hopping on Rough Terrain

 .
-Army ICB: Bio-Inspired Robot Locomotion
+Army ICB: Bio-Inspired Biped Robot Locomotion

 .
-Army Robotics CTA: Bounding Gaits
+Army Robotics CTA: Robust Flexible-spine Bounding

 the Dept. of Electrical and Computer Eng.
 (ECE),